eclipse/mraa/docs/joule.md

 The Intel Joule expansion board has two breakouts, breakout #1 is 1-40 whilst breakout2 is 41-80.
 The LEDs are numbered from 100-103.

+ISH UART are named as: IURT
+ISH I2C are named as:IIC

 | MRAA Number | Physical Pin | Function |
 |-------------|--------------|----------|
 | 1           | GPIO         | GPIO     |